The rise and rise of teen pop star Olivia Rodrigo

 She is the only child of her Filipino therapist father and mother of German-Irish descent, who is a teacher.

-The singer says that being under lockdown during the pandemic in 2020 gave her a chance to polish her songwriting chops.
+The singer says that being under lockdown during the pandemic last year gave her a chance to polish her songwriting chops.

 "For the first six months of the pandemic, I challenged myself to write a song every day.
 And that sort of was really an awesome exercise for me as a songwriter."